ALBruzos/ALBruzos.github.io/_pages/media.md

 ## <i class="fa fa-spinner" aria-hidden="true"></i> Others
 1. <i class="fa fa-university" aria-hidden="true"></i>**Official invitation to the regional government**.
 Meeting with the President of Xunta de Galicia chaired by Alberto Núñez Feijóo and the Minister of Economy, Business and Innovation chaired by Francisco Conde López (19/02/2020).
 [Official picture](https://x.com/NunezFeijoo/status/1230144864978898944)
 2. **BLOG: Women in Research**.
 Female scientists featured by Ulrike Boehm (09/07/2023).
 [Read here](https://womeninresearchblog.wordpress.com/2023/07/09/alicia-spain/) or [here](https://www.lindau-nobel.org/blog-women-in-research-lino23-alicia-l-bruzos/)
 3. **TWITCH**.
 Interview for the show **Ciencia e tal**, a programme that gives insights into the latest scientific research that is being done (31/08/2021).
 [Watch it here](https://www.youtube.com/watch?v=ySERdYkGR1A)
 4. **INSTAGRAM**.
 Interview for #Pintíficas initiative organized by the **Pint of Science** on the International Day of Girls and Women in Science (11/02/2020).
 [Watch it here](https://www.youtube.com/watch?v=VK5JApXx8UE)

 <img src='/images/TiraFotos_1_media_AliciaLBruzos.png'>

 # Archive of Media Appearances

-> Research publications that I co-authored were mentioned in more than 150 news in more than 40 different newspapers and more than 10 countries.
-For instance, see here the [Wellcome Sanger Institute to media coverage report](https://twitter.com/BruzosAliciaL/status/1711356686546375093/photo/1) of my main PhD publication.
-In the following table you can check some of them:
+Throughout my career, both my research publications and various scientific activities —such as outreach, awards, or career— have been featured in media outlets.
+To date, I have gathered over 250 news items published in more than 40 media platforms across 10 countries.
+The following table compiles links to all these features:

 | News date | Newspaper or media | Headline and link |
 |  ---------------- | ---------------- | ---------------- |